Unlocked Cell Phones

 Why Unlock a Cell Phone?

 Either way, consumers would like the freedom to switch carriers without getting new phones, obviously.
-You may move to an area where your current carrier's service is not as reliable or high-quality as another's, temporarily or permanently.
+You may be going overseas, or moving to an area where your current carrier's service is not as reliable or high-quality as another's, temporarily or permanently.
 While in that area, you'd like to use another carrier.

 How to Unlock Your Cell Phone

 First, ask your carrier to unlock your locked phone.
-Some will do so, especially after your initial contract period expires.
+Some will do so, especially after your initial contract period expires, or if you explain that you'll be living outside the USA for an extended period.
 Often, a carrier will want to charge you a fee to unlock your phone.
 Sometimes you can get that fee waived if you convince the carrier its in its best interest to do so.
 "Unlock this thing or I won't renew my contract with you," in other words.
+Apple has a page for people who want information about unlocking an iPhone.

 The third method is a bit risky.
-You can unlock many phones yourself without your carrier's knowledge or cooperation.
-The risk is that your phone may not work at all once it's unlocked, or work imperfectly with other carriers.
-And even though unlocking your phone is legal, some providers may void your warranty if you do so.
-It's best to check first…
+You can unlock some phones yourself without your carrier's knowledge or cooperation.
+The risk is that your phone may not work at all once it's unlocked, or may work imperfectly with other carriers.
+Some providers may void your warranty if you do so, so you should look into that first.

 You can unlock your phone using software hacks downloaded online or pay a third-party service that, presumably, knows what it's doing to unlock your phone for you.
 Both free and paid unlocking applications are available for specific phones and carriers.
 A bit of googling will show you a variety of websites that offer unlocking information.
 But you get what you pay for; some of these hacks can turn your phone into a useless brick, and some may contain hidden software that turns your phone into a spammer's slave.